elitexp/i18next-ai/README.md

 added/removed from one language are correctly propagated to the other languages, reducing the chance for missing or obselete keys, merge conflicts, and typos.

+With the added capability to traverse in-depth of the JSON files, it syncs the JSON files completely, no matter how deep you go down.

 ## Example
 Given these files:
 ```